-The suit further accuses Ranbaxy of recklessly and fraudulently bogging down the FDA generic approval process, wrongfully acquiring the ability to preclude or stall the efforts of other generic companies that are responsibly seeking to enter U.S. markets and delaying generic entry while it struggles to get its own act together.
+The suit further accused Ranbaxy of recklessly and fraudulently bogging down the FDA generic approval process, wrongfully acquiring the ability to preclude or stall the efforts of other generic companies that are responsibly seeking to enter U.S. markets and delaying generic entry while it struggled to get its own act together.

-According to the complaint, Meijer suffered and continues to suffer antitrust injury as a result of defendants’ unlawful conduct.
+According to the complaint, Meijer suffered and continued to suffer antitrust injury as a result of defendants’ unlawful conduct.
 In June 2016, Magistrate Judge M. Page Kelley recommended that the defendants’ bid to dismiss the complaint be denied.
 In September 2016 Judge Gorton adopted that recommendation over the defendants’ objections.
-Discovery is now ongoing.
+The case then moved to the discovery phase.